Essentials of Academic Writing (D314)

 Why other options are wrong

-Which of the following is NOT one of the three main documentation styles used in academic writing?
+Which of the following is not recognized as one of the primary documentation styles utilized in scholarly writing?

 Explanation